Juan Pollo: History

 Okura, originally a native of Wilmington, California, held a number of managerial positions in fast-food restaurants in the area for Burger King and Del Taco in the '70s and '80s.
 While serving as the manager for a Del Taco in Carson, California in 1981, an El Pollo Loco opened opposite of his restaurant.

 He was impressed by the chain's char-broiled chicken and the simplicity of its operations.
 As he investigated what his options were to opening a chicken char-broiled restaurant, he met Armando Parra, who mentioned his area of Chihuahua, Mexico had many rotisserie style chicken restaurants.

-Okura located a restaurant location in Ontario, California but Parra believed the location was too small for char-broiled but suggested using rotisserie cooking instead.
+Okura located a restaurant location in Ontario, California but Parra believed the location was too small for char-broiled and suggested using rotisserie cooking instead.
 Okura changed his plans to rotisserie chicken and opened the first Juan Pollo in January 1984.
 Sales for the first day were $165, but Okura refined the operations of the restaurant, including what chicken sizes worked best, cooking time and flame temperature.

 Juan Pollo's second location opened in San Bernardino in January 1986.
 The restaurant also received a favorable review from Norman Baffry, a food critic for The San Bernardino Sun, which increased the popularity of the two restaurants.

 Okura trained his hourly employees to become future Juan Pollo owner/operators, and most of the restaurants are owned by former employees of the chain.